 This is a cute quick little tutorial to make “Faerie” earrings or pendants.
 'Dress' them up in holiday colors for Christmas, or in your favorite colors to wear year round.
 They make great earrings, pendants, and last minute gifts.
 They're even cute as a guardian Faerie (angel) charm hanging from the rear view car mirror, backpack or purse.
 This is an easy beginner project – basic jewelry terminology and making a simple wrapped loop are all the skills needed.
+You can download a full copy of the tutorial Guardian Faeries or Angels, here.

 Materials suggested:Makes one Faerie